RishiSargar/ETL_Application_Assignment/Readme.txt

 	Shape_len  float64
 	The_geom   string

-Execution Step :
+Execution Steps :
-1. Make sure Go is installed, switch to the directory where you have Data_Load.go file.
+1. Make sure Go is installed, Open Cmd/Terminal and switch to the directory where you have Data_Load.go file.
 2. hit "go build Data_Load.go"
 3. hit "go run Data_Load.go <number of rows to be pulled>"